Multivariate Jacobi and Laguerre polynomials, infinite-dimensional extensions, and their probabilistic connections with multivariate Hahn and Meixner polynomials: Multivariate Jacobi and multiple Laguerre polynomials

-\begin{corollary} Let $\ddot{\gamma}_{|\theta|}$ be the probability distribution of the size-biased sequence $\ddot{Y}^{\infty}$ obtained by rearranging in size-biased random order the sequence $Y^{\infty}$ of points of a Poisson process with generating functional (\ref{pdmgf}). \\ The polynomials defined by
+\begin{corollary} Let $\ddot{\gamma}_{|\theta|}$ be the probability distribution of the size-biased sequence $\ddot{Y}^{\infty}$ obtained by rearranging in size-biased random order the sequence $Y^{\infty}$ of points of a~Pois\-son process with generating functional (\ref{pdmgf}).
+The polynomials defined by